|First Appearance||The Eye of the World, Chapter 2|

 Later, after Aginor, Balthamel, and Ba'alzamon have been defeated at the Eye, Lan regains consciousness and Nynaeve treats his wounds.
 Lan, along with Moiraine, Nynaeve, and Egwene, now know that Rand is the Dragon Reborn.
 While they wait for Rand to return from fighting Ba’alzamon, Lan takes Mat, Perrin, and Loial back to the Eye, where they find the Dragon banner, the Horn of Valere, and a seal of the Dark One’s prison.
 Lan is awed and shaken by the finding of the Horn (TEotW, Ch.
 52).

 They spend the night in the Green Man’s garden, but it has started to fade with the death of the Green Man.
-The next day, they right back towards Shienar.
+The next day, they ride back towards Shienar.
 Lan and Nynaeve avoid making eye contact and speaking to each other (TEotW, Ch.
 53).

 When they arrive back in Fal Dara, Lan and the others speak with Agelmar and tell him of the death of the Green Man and the finding of the Horn of Valere (TEotW, Ch.
 53).